 Step 4: Selecting Colors

-To avoid warping in vinyl siding caused by paint colors that absorb heat, be sure to choose from our vinyl-safe colour palette of hundreds of colours.
+To avoid warping in vinyl siding caused by paint colors that absorb heat, be sure to choose from our vinyl-safe colour palette.
 Some colours tend to fade faster and are not recommended for exterior use, so choose carefully to avoid future maintenance.
 And speaking of…

 Step 5: Maintenance